theharmy/OverKeys/docs/advanced/alternative-layouts.md

     ```

 6. Save the file
-7. Toggle the **Show alternative layout** option off then on again to apply changes
+7. Right-click the tray icon and click **Reload config** to apply changes

 ## Default Alternative Layouts